 But take note: There is nothing magical about eliminating gluten that will improve your health or boost your weight loss unless you're intolerant to gluten.

-Gluten-free grains can be higher in calories, sugar, fat, and carbs than grains that contain glutens, which could lead to weight gain.
+Gluten-free products can be higher in calories, sugar, fat, and carbs than products that contain gluten, which could lead to weight gain.
+Be sure to check labels.